dell/csm-docs/content/docs/installation/helm/unity.md

           `kubectl create secret generic unity-certs-0 -n unity --from-file=cert-0=ca_cert_0.pem -o yaml --dry-run | kubectl replace -f -`
    3. Repeat step 1 and 2 to create multiple cert secrets with incremental index (example: unity-certs-1, unity-certs-2, etc)

-	**Note**:
+	  **Note:**

 		* "unity" is the namespace for helm-based installation but namespace can be user-defined in operator-based installation.

 		* User can add multiple certificates in the same secret.
 The certificate file should not exceed more than 1Mb due to Kubernetes secret size limitation.

-		* Whenever certSecretCount parameter changes in myvalues.yaml user needs to uninstall and install the driver.
+		* Whenever certSecretCount parameter changes in `myvalues.yaml` user needs to uninstall and install the driver.

 ## Storage Classes